telepresenceio/telepresence/quick-start/qs-python.md

 ## Prerequisites
 You’ll need `kubectl` installed and configured to use a Kubernetes cluster, preferably an empty test cluster.
 You must have RBAC permissions in the cluster to create and update deployments and services.

+If you have used Telepresence previously, please first reset your Telepresence deployment with:
+`telepresence uninstall --everything`.

 ## 1. Install the Telepresence CLI

 <QSTabs/>